Surnames and Her-names

 enough numbers to join the ranks of the most common, such as Kowalski

 which is Polish for Smith.

 But change does occur.
-Eight Latino names (isn’t it peculiar that Latino refers
+Nine Latino names (isn’t it peculiar that Latino refers

 to Spanish-speaking people outside of Spain instead of Italians living